839 Haddon Avenue, Collingswood, N.J. 08108

 ________________

-If you wish to make a pledge or one-time donation to Holy Trinity, you can do so on our Vanco site by clicking here.
+If you wish to make a pledge or one-time donation to Holy Trinity, or pay for soup or register for events, you can do so on our Vanco site by clicking here.

 _________________________